World Book Index

 Natural resources

-iron ore, coal, manganese, natural gas, oil, salt, sulfur, graphite, titanium, magnesium, kaolin, nickel, mercury, timber, arable land
+The country is endowed with a wealth of natural resources, including iron ore, coal, manganese, natural gas, oil, salt, sulfur, graphite, titanium, magnesium, kaolin, nickel, mercury, timber, and extensive arable land, which play a crucial role in its economy and development.

 People and Society